carpasse/chrome-extension-cite-wikipedia-style/README.md

 # chrome-extension-cite-wikipedia-style

-Chrome extension to create cites in Markdown following wikipedia style
+A simple Chrome extension for generating citations from URLs.

 # Icons Attribution